 Until the advent of the Co-op and the industrialisation of shoe manufacture, most northern folk wore clogs as they were cheap, durable, easily repaired and comfortable for standing long periods in the mill.
 For dancing, the rhthymic sound they make (especially if fitted with irons) is as much a part of the dancing as the dances themselves.

 Most of the dances we perform are traditional, and originate from the cotton mill towns of Lancashire and Cheshire.
 Each town would have its own dance, and it would be named after the town or village, like Mobberley or Alderley Edge.
 A few originate from the western edges of Yorkshire, including one, Carr Lodge Polka, that is thought to have originated in Slaithwaite (of course we have to dance this!).
 We also have our own dance, Westwood, which is named after the small hamlet near Golcar where it was devised when we used to practice at Westwood Chapel.

 We practice at Slaithwaite Community Centre most Tuesday evenings, between September and the end of April.
 Time: Between 8.00 and 10.00 PM.
 Feel free to call in - we’ll make you welcome - but get in touch with one of the contact first to confirm that we are having a practice on the night you're planning to visit, and to get directions if you don't know the area.
 In summer we practice (in kit) at a number of local pubs instead, so you'll need to know which one.

 I don’t want to dance - can I just play in the band?

 Yes!
-Full time musicians are worth their weight in gold !
+Full time musicians are worth their weight in gold!
 Most acoustic instruments are suitable.
-Apart from the usual accordions, melodeons and fiddles, brass instruments are particularly welcomed if you can play in G and D. Guitars, mandolins, banjos, bazoukis etc are also fine.
-Ask a musician at a dance out, or get in touch via email or telephone.
+Apart from the usual accordions, melodeons and fiddles, brass instruments are particularly welcomed if you can play in G and D. Guitars, mandolins, banjos, bazoukis etc. are also fine.
+Ask a musician at a dance out, or get in touch via email.